 Different strategies work for different people, but some of the areas that might make your home more comfortable for you include:

 Lighting - bigger, bolder, brighter

 Good lighting needs to be bright enough to allow you to perform required tasks; provide even light across the area to prevent shadows; and be free from direct or indirect glare.
 Make the most of your vision with the principles; bigger, bolder, brighter.

 It is important to be organised and able to identify objects, so you can find things when you need them.
 Grouping items with clips or rubber bands; putting frequently used items in highly accessible areas; and having labelling systems are all important ways to aid a functional home.

-Vision Australia stocks re-usable labels that can be brailled or written on in black texta.
+Vision Australia stocks re-usable labels that can be brailled or written on in black marker.

-If you require advice or assistance, an Orientation and Mobility Specialist or Occupational Therapist may be able to do an environmental assessment of your home or workplace.
+If you require advice or assistance, Vision Australia may be able to do an environmental assessment of your home or workplace.